 To illustrate this story, we have carefully chosen a vast assortment of photographs that we have altered, isolated into parts, put into animation, or crafted into photomontages.
 We have limited our use of the most conspicuous and iconic photographs because these images, compelling as they may be, are ultimately limiting our interpretation of history.
 We’ve relied instead on alternative visual sources to document rural Hungary, including: the Fábos family’s own collection of photographs; the photographic collections of the Hungarian Ethnography Museum; the Fortepan digital archive of amateur photography, and the fascinating collection of images from the newsletter Magyar Rendőr (from the Hungarian Policeman Photo Archive).
 The newsletter documented the mundane procedures of policemen and their (mostly rural) subjects in communist Hungary.
 These images tell us a richer, more complicated history than the simple suggestion of a few iconic images.

-Dana Potter designed Proud & Torn resembles a personalized scrapbook.
+Dana Potter designed Proud & Torn to resemble a personalized scrapbook.
 She turned Bettina’s own handwriting into a font to identify the passages that appear in her voice and designed quotes to float in like pieces of paper cut out of a newspaper and arranged by hand.
 She added white boxes trimmed with orange to designate factual asides that are interesting and helpful (but not critical to the narrative), and she used two duotone styles, one blue and one brown, to simultaneously unify the faded colors of old photographs and give slight contrast between adjacent photographs.

 Our development team (Collin Cahill and Jacob Espenscheid) coded these elements as parallax layers so they seem to float in a three-dimensional space, creating a feeling of depth.
 Perhaps Proud & Torn’s most striking feature is our numerous horizontal scrolling panoramas scattered throughout the project, starting with the timeline interface.
-This huge collage represents each of the project’s sixteen chapters.
+This huge collage represents each of the project’s Prologue, sixteen chapters, and Epilogue.
 It was a massive undertaking on everyone’s part, but especially Dana’s, who designed it to be over 30,000 pixels wide.
 We grouped the images on three separate layers that each move at a different speed.
 Making sure our horizontal panoramas are satisfying experiences on any screen has been a thrilling challenge that is as dependent on its design as it is on its code.